 New sample packs are added all the time, from regular acoustic guitar to nylon string acoustic guitars to synths and bass samples of the best quality, I honestly haven't found a better source for realistic guitar chord progression I can manipulate naturally.

 The site offers a free trial with plenty of downloads.
 After that, you can earn free downloads by sharing your unique chord progressions with the world.

 Loopazon - Lots of Free Samples and Loops, But Lots of Duds

 Loopazon is a site full of free loops and samples.
 But it means that the quality of the loops varies tremendously.
 There is some good stuff on there, and some bad stuff.
-It will take a fair amount of your time to find the good stuff.
+It's fun to dig through the latest releases, but it will take a fair amount of your time to find the good stuff.

 Splice - Great Samples, but Not Much for Free

 Splice is one of the best sample libraries out there.
 Unfortunately, their free trial leaves a lot to be desired.
 It last for 14 days and allows you to make some downloads, but it requires your credit card information to sign up.
 If you don't cancel within the 14 days, then you'll automatically be billed for a monthly subscription.